Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank D. Cadamuro, K. Fredenhagen and J. Fr\"ohhlich for illuminating discussions on the subject of the present paper.
+The authors are also grateful to the referee for pointing out some weaknesses in an earlier version of the manuscript and for his help in improving the presentation of the obtained results.
 The research presented in this paper was possible and was conducted in part thank to the hospitality of various institutions.
 In particular, DB and KR would like to thank Centre de recherches mathematiques in Montreal for the hospitality during the Thematic Semester ``Mathematical Challenges in Many-Body Physics and Quantum Information (fall 2018)''.
 NP and KR would like to thank Mainz Institute for Theoretical Physics for the hospitality during the program ``The Mysterious Universe: Dark Matter - Dark Energy - Cosmic Magnetic Fields'' (summer 2019).
 All three authors would like to thank Perimeter Institute for the hospitality during the Emmy Noether Workshop: ``The Structure of Quantum Space Time'' (fall 2019).